beginning of content

 Immunity

-Here's how you can reduce your chance of serious infections:
+Here's how you can lower your chance of serious infections:

 Check-ups

 After treatment, many people with myeloma have periods of remission.
-This is when your disease is not getting worse and no treatment is needed.
-You will still need to have regular check-ups with your doctor to make sure that the cancer is in remission.
+This is when your disease isn't getting worse and you won't need treatment.
+You will still need to have regular check-ups with your doctor to make sure that the cancer stays in remission.

 Mental health